-Otherwise, a landowner must go through the Oklahoma eviction process in order to evict squatters.
+Otherwise, a landowner must go through the Oklahoma eviction process to evict squatters.
 This begins with the eviction notice.

-Even after a successful eviction, a landowner must not take any measures to self-evict the squatter.
+It is important to note that a landowner must not take any measures to self-evict the squatter.
 They cannot physically remove the tenant, change the locks, or shut off the utilities.
-These are always illegal actions and can open the landowner up to a lawsuit.
+These are always illegal actions and can bring forth a lawsuit.

 If there is personal property left behind after the squatter has been removed, the landowner must wait 30 days before they can dispose of it.
-During these 30 days, the landowner must send the squatter notice to retrieve their property, and it must be stored in a safe place.
+During these 30 days, the landowner must send the squatter a notice to retrieve their property.
 If the squatter does not collect their property after this time is up, the landowner can dispose of the property or sell it as they see fit.

 Tips for Protecting Yourself from Squatters in Oklahoma